apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 ## Extensions

-Extensions are used to add additional properties to messages defined elsewhere.
+Extensions add additional properties to messages defined elsewhere.
-They are fully supported in proto2 files.
+Proto2 fully supports them.

-They are supported in proto3 only when extending the standard Descriptor type.
+Proto3 supports them only when you extend the standard Descriptor type.

-Extensions are ignored when serializing or deserializing to JSON.
+The JSON encoder and decoder ignore extensions.

-They are defined in proto2 files as follows:
+You define them in proto2 files as follows:

 ```protobuf
 /// File sample.proto